Crude Oil is likely to move down to the 73,03 level

 Uptrend scenario

-An uptrend will start as soon, as the market rises above resistance level 79,40, which will be followed by moving up to resistance level 81,81.
+An uptrend will start as soon, as the market rises above resistance level 76,80, which will be followed by moving up to resistance level 79,4 and if it keeps on moving up above that level, we may expect the market to reach resistance level 82,98.

 Downtrend scenario

-The downtrend may be expected to continue, while market is trading below resistance level 79,40, which will be followed by reaching support level 75,83 and if it keeps on moving down below that level, we may expect the market to reach support level 73,03.
+The downtrend may be expected to continue, while market is trading below resistance level 76,80, which will be followed by reaching support level 73,03.

 Monthly forecast, April 2023